Leveraging Our Experience

 When A Business Or Professional Practice Is Part Of Marital Assets

 In addition to considering your and your spouse’s rights and desires, you may need to take other partners, investors or employees into account.
-Did your business formation plan include built-in protections such as a no-division clause?
+Did your business formation plan include built-in protections, such as a no-division clause?
 The business or professional practice may have to stay intact despite the divorce.
 As you grapple with conundrums such as what to do about the business or professional practice, get an experienced divorce attorney on board as soon as possible.
+In Brooksville, Hernando County and the greater Tampa Bay area, the easy choice is Jeffrey P. Cario, P.A.
+With nearly 60 years of combined legal experience, our team offers knowledgeable and skilled representation in complex divorce matters, like what to do with a closely held business.

 Completing The Process As Painlessly As Possible

 There may be no easy answers as to how to divide the assets associated with your business or professional practice while protecting your rights in a Florida divorce.
-With Jeffrey P. Cario, P.A., you can get through some difficult decisions with our combined 45-plus years of experience to help.
-Weigh the options without wasting time and legal fees.
+Our attorneys at Jeffrey P. Cario, P.A., will guide you through these difficult decisions and weigh the options without wasting time or money.
 Let our ability to cut to the chase work in your favor.

 Steps toward resolution of this challenge may include some combination of the following: